We have an Ammonia production system ready for commercialization, and an exclusive license to the patented technology on which it is based.

-The research paper, led by Nishithan and Dr. Singh and collaborated on with others at UIC and beyond, was published on September 8 in the academic journal Energy and Environmental Science with the title “Solar-driven electrochemical synthesis of Ammonia using nitrate with 11% solar-to-fuel efficiency at ambient conditions“.
+Our research paper, led by Dr. Meenesh R. Singh and his doctoral student Nishithan C. Kani, and collaborated on with others at UIC and beyond, was published on September 8, 2021 in the academic journal Energy and Environmental Science with the title “Solar-driven electrochemical synthesis of Ammonia using nitrate with 11% solar-to-fuel efficiency at ambient conditions“.
 This paper gives convincing evidence in support of our claim that we have discovered a highly active and selective catalyst that will enable cost-effective and efficient storage of surplus renewable electricity in the form of liquid Ammonia.
-It is with this conclusive paper in hand that we will be attending the 2021 TechConnect World Innovation Conference in Washington D.C. between October 18-20 this year; our table will be #149 on both Monday and Tuesday that week.
-We hope to meet you there!
+It is with this conclusive paper in hand that we are now actively seeking funding to support the buildup of this technology.

 In the video below, you will see the actual catalytic reaction being driven by solar energy in real time; demonstration begins at 4:10.